First Things First: Mastering Your Priorities for a Fulfilled Life

 Create a vision for your life

 A vision is a desired future state.
-Give yourself permission to dream BIG.
+Give yourself permission to dream big.
 Create a detailed vision of what you desire for your life and create a plan of action to bring it to life.
 You may find my post on vision boards helpful.
 Click here to read the vision board post.

 Create awareness of how you are spending your time, energy, and money